 These factors, compounded by the city’s dense traffic and bustling pedestrian activity, highlight the need for enhanced safety measures and awareness among both cyclists and pedestrians.
 By understanding these risks, we can work towards creating safer streets for everyone.

-How Environmental Factors Contribute to Bicycle Accidents
+How Environmental Factors Contribute to Bicycle & Pedestrian Accidents

 Bicycle accidents are often the result of environmental conditions that present unique challenges to cyclists.
 Understanding these factors can help in taking preventative measures to ensure safer rides.